Word-initial /l/ and /n/ in Korean

 The poster of March 1960 South Korean presidential election.
 Note that the surname Lee (hanja: 李, written as "이" in South Korea today) of Syngman Rhee and Lee Ki-poong were still printed as "리".

-The initial sound rule is series of changes to Hangul, the writing system for the Korean language, made in South Korea to better reflect modern Korean phonology.
-The changes affect syllable-initial ㄹ r and ㄴ n sounds in Sino-Korean vocabulary under certain conditions.
-In North Korea, the orthography does not recognize this rule, which makes it one of a number of North–South differences in the Korean language.
+Word-initial /l/ and /n/ sounds in the Korean language are a phenomenon in Korean phonology with particular characteristics.

+Such sounds are reflected differently between North and South Korean orthographies.

 Background

 The motto hung at the founding ceremony of the Korean People's Army in 1948 reads, "Long live General Kim Il-sung, the leader of our people!"
 In this motto, the Sino-Korean term "領導者" (leader) is spelled using the initial sound rule: 영도자 yeongdoja instead of ryeongdoja 령도자.

 A Certificate for Foreign Travel issued in 1947, Chief of Foreign Affairs Department Ri Kang-guk (리강국) didn't use the initial sound rule for his signature.